godotengine/godot-docs/classes/class_audioserver.rst

 - void **unlock** **(** **)**

-Unlocks the audiodriver's main loop.
-After locking it always unlock it.
+Unlocks the audio driver's main loop.
+(After locking it, you should always unlock it.)